dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/consistency-checking.rst

 ``isDeleted``.
 This must be taken into account as follows:

 - With ``owl:cardinality 1`` or ``owl:maxCardinality 1``, if the object of the
-  property can be marked as deleted, the property must not have more than object that has not been marked as deleted.
+  property can be marked as deleted, the property must not have more than one object that has not been marked as deleted.
 In other words, it's OK if there is more than one object, as long only one of them has ``knora-base:isDeleted false``.
 - With ``owl:cardinality 1`` or ``owl:minCardinality 1``, the property must